fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Options:
 - [Animate the `<details>` element](https://css-tricks.com/how-to-animate-the-details-element-using-waapi/).
 This is a nice, standards-oriented approach.
 But it might only be viable for when you don’t need to mess with `<details>` appearance too much.
 We’d struggle to apply very custom styles, or to handle a “show the first few list items but not all” requirement like in the BBC Sounds example;
 - [Animate CSS Grid](https://nemzes.net/posts/animating-height-auto/#the-solutions).
-This is a nice idea but for now the animation only works in Firefox.
+This is a nice idea but for now the animation only works in Firefox<sup>*</sup>.
 It’d be great to just consider it a progressive enhancement so it just depends on whether the animation is deemed core to the experience;
 - [Animate from a max-height of 0 to “something sufficient”](https://codepen.io/fuzzylogicx/pen/wvPMxvm) (my pen is inspired by [Scott O’Hara’s disclosure example](https://codepen.io/scottohara/pen/ybLMOm)).
 This is workable but not ideal; you kinda need to set a max-height sweetspot otherwise your animation will be delayed and too long.
 You could of course add some JavaScript to get the exact necessary height then set it.
 BBC use `max-height` for their tracklist animation and those tracklists likely vary in length so I expect they use some JavaScript for height calculation.

-Update 20/2/23: [the “animate CSS Grid” option now has wide browser support](https://caniuse.com/mdn-css_properties_grid-template-rows_animation) and is probably my preferred approach.
+* Update 20/2/23: [the “animate CSS Grid” option now has wide browser support](https://caniuse.com/mdn-css_properties_grid-template-rows_animation) and is probably my preferred approach.
 I made a codepen that demonstrates [a disclosure widget with animation of `grid-template-rows`](https://codepen.io/fuzzylogicx/pen/zYLbRxw/2dd66701b7198814e8f856d72eeee8f5).

 ### Ringing bell icon